bhavin7181/UML-Parser/README.md

 2. Output Path: The path where generated diagram will be stored as a .png or .jpg image.

 ####Usage Instructions
-1. Extract UMLParser-deliverables-Bhavin-Agrawal.zip.
-This contains Source code, converted test cases and executables.
+1. The folder contains Source code, converted test cases and executables.
 2. Open “executables” folder
 a.
 Go to command prompt/Terminal from this folder
 b.
 Run in windows